Bartacus/BartacusBundle/docs/services_typoscript.rst

     In future iterations Bartacus will abstract the way of defining hooks.
     Either with another service tag or through the Symfony event dispatcher.

+If there are services which expects user objects, but are special in case of the using syntax like custom TCA eval functions, you can add an alias to the tag e.g. ``<tag name="typo3.user_obj" alias="my_alias"/>`` and the resulting string for using in user obj is ``my_service:&my_alias``.